Fish and aquatic environment

 In 2022–2024 the Lohi Iijokeen (Salmon to Iijoki) project continues the extensive cooperation in migratory fish restoration.
 The project will produce, among other things, information on the functionality of the Haapakoski downstream migration route.

-We take part in the Iijoki Agreement for the years 2019–2023 which implements the Iijoki waterway vision and action plan.
+We take part in the Iijoki Agreement for the years 2024–2028 which implements the Iijoki waterway vision 2030 and action plan.
 The joint project includes e.g. restoring drained swamps and undertaking other water management tasks in drainage basins.
+The Agreement was first signed in 2019.

 We are also participating in joint projects in the Kemi-Ounasjoki river basin to restore migratory fish.